Walk for a cure Poole

 Facilities

-Food and drink will be available to purchase within the event village and you are welcome to bring your own refreshments
+Food and drink is available to purchase within the event village.
+You are also welcome to bring your own refreshments.

 How to get here

-Poole Railway Station is approximately one mile from Poole Park (typically a 20 minute walk).
+Poole Railway Station is approximately one mile from Poole Park (roughly a 20 minute walk).
 The park is also serviced by multiple bus lines.

 It was great to take part in the Walk For A Cure event and see so many people coming together determined to make their contribution to finding a cure for dementia.
 Participants included people living with a dementia, their carers and people, like me, remembering loved ones who had died with dementia.
 It was inspirational to see so many traveling many miles to raise money to fund such essential research.